 Don’t ignore the experts

 The back muscles are very delicate, and they should thus be handled with care.
-Your doctor is the best-placed person to guide you during the recovery journey.
+Dr Timothy Steel advises that your doctor is the best-placed person to guide you during the recovery journey.
 If your doctor recommends that you not drive for a few weeks after the surgery, heed this advice.
 Do not shy away from contacting your doctor when you are in pain.

 Expecting things to get back to normal instantly